kamranahmedse/developer-roadmap/content/guides/http-caching.md

 #### Expires

-Before HTTP/1.1 and the introduction of `Cache-Control`, there was an `Expires` header which is simply a timestamp telling the caches how long should some content be considered fresh.
+Before HTTP/1.1 and the introduction of `Cache-Control`, there was a `Expires` header which is simply a timestamp telling the caches how long should some content be considered fresh.
 A possible value to this header is the absolute expiry date; where a date has to be in GMT.
 Below is the sample header

 ```html
 Expires: Mon, 13 Mar 2017 12:22:00 GMT